OfficeDev/office-js-docs-pr.pt-br/docs/outlook/append-on-send.md

     }
     ```

-1. No final do arquivo, adicione a instrução a seguir.
+1. No final do arquivo, adicione a seguinte instrução.

     ```js
     g.appendDisclaimerOnSend = appendDisclaimerOnSend;